vo-ch/telegramscrapper/README.md

 See result in messages.csv, in same directory where TelegramScraper.exe is located

-## 6 step: Upload csv files to google sheets or import in Excel to view results
+## 6 step: Upload csv files to google sheets or import in Excel to view results.